How to File a Wage and Hour Complaint Report? Step-by-Step Wage Claim Process

 Research your state’s specific worker protection bureau to understand your options.
 In some cases, you may be able to file complaints at both the state and federal levels.

-Steps to File to File a Wage and Hour Complaint
+Steps to File a Wage and Hour Complaint

 Once you’ve gathered your evidence and identified the appropriate agency, you’re ready to pursue your compensation claim.
 Here’s a step-by-step guide to help you through the process: